asmitbm/contributors-guide/pages/Commit-guidelines.md

 version of the page and call the variable current_page_version in front of version key.

+Type of change:

+[x] Bug fix (non-breaking change which fixes an issue)

 How Has This Been Tested?

 This has been tested locally by building and running the site